 Find a local pick your own farm here!

-Tayberry U-Pick Orchards in Oregon in 2024, by area of state
+Tayberry U-Pick Orchards or farms in Oregon in 2024, by area of state

-Keep in mind, not all areas of any state, nor even every state, have tayberries orchards that are open to the public.
+Keep in mind, not all areas of a state have tayberries orchards that are open to the public.
 If you know of any others, please tell us using the add a farm form!

 These are the areas of the state that have tayberry orchards to pick tayberries.
 Click on the area closet you!